findkit/update-form/README.md

 ## Install

 Just copy paste it.
-You don't need npm for everthing.
+You don't need npm for everything.

 ## Usage